enkog/Slack_bot/README.md

 ## Acknowledgments

-Microverse for showing the way for this project to happen.
+Microverse for showing the way for this project to happen.<br>
-Slack.com for the provision of support and resources needed for this project.
+Slack.com for the provision of support and resources needed for this project.<br>
 Daniel Doubrovkine for putting together an amazing documentation.